SyberiaK/sl10n/docs/quick-start.md

     main()
 ```

-If you want to know more details about each part of SL10n - check other articles.
+If you want to know more details about each part of SL10n - check other pages.